 The mills of Chemainus, and the Company Store, defined the town.
 Not one but five mills would sequentially reside in Chemainus, it’s footprint enlarging and shrinking as needs arose.

-The fire of November 17th 1923 resulted in the third mill's destruction and the construction of one of Canada's biggest mill of its day.
+The fire of November 17th 1923 resulted in the third mill's destruction and the construction of largest lumber mill in the British Empire by the 1930s.